hugsy/proxenet/docs/runtime.md

 |_ priority=2   id=2   type=Python    [0x0] name=InjectRequest        (ACTIVE)
 |_ priority=2   id=3   type=Lua       [0x1] name=InjectRequest        (ACTIVE)
 |_ priority=9   id=4   type=Python    [0x0] name=Intercept            (ACTIVE)
-INFO: Starting interactive mode, press h for help
 ```

 In this example, 4 plugins were automatically loaded and will be executed **on
 every** request/response.
 This is important to keep in mind.

-`proxenet` allows you to interact with engine through a Unix socket, by default
+`proxenet` allows you to interact with the engine through a Unix socket, by default
 located at `/tmp/proxenet-control-socket`.
 You can connect using `ncat`
 command, and display help menu help with `help` command:
 ```